kataho/sorted-tab-history/README.md

 The history is sorted by multiple factors.
 First, tab items are sorted with time from last action of the best rank, and on a subset of items with too old to compare, another sort is applied with time from last action of second best rank, and so forth.

-\* An action labelled as the worst rank in pulldown list is handled as disabled.
-Time from the action is totally ignored.
+\* The rank -1 means disabled.
+The action is ignored.

+**Sort Rank : Internal Select** - Sorting priority rank of activation of a tab item (by this package feature)

-**Sort Rank : Select** - Sorting priority rank of activation (focusing) of a tab item
+**Sort Rank : External Select** - Sorting priority rank of activation of a tab item (by other tab item selecting feature)

 **Sort Rank : Cursor Move** - Sorting priority rank of cursor move on an editor